-The more you work with individuals, the more you will get to know them and become familiar with their personality, behaviours, attitudes and physical capabilities.
+The more you work with individuals, the more you will get to know them and become familiar with their personalities, behaviours, attitudes and physical capabilities.

 This puts you in a prime position to recognise any changes that may indicate an improvement or deterioration of their physical or mental health.

-Some things that may allude to a change in an individual’s physical or mental health are:
+Some things that may indicate a change in an individual’s physical or mental health include:

 When you have identified a change in an individual’s physical or mental health, you should attempt to gather more information, for example by observing or speaking to the individual.
 You may also ask your colleagues to observe or speak to the individual and ask them what they think.